In this article, senior associate Nick Davies and solicitor Catherine Turpin, take a look at the most recent 'gig economy' case.

 Self-employed individuals carry on a profession or a business undertaking on their own account, and enter into contracts with clients or customers to provide work or services to them.

-In making its decision, the tribunal applied the judgment of the Court of Appeal in the case of Pimlico Plumbers Ltd v Smith (please see our case summary here)
+In making its decision, the tribunal applied the judgment of the Court of Appeal in the case of Pimlico Plumbers Ltd v Smith.

 The employment tribunal held that AB was a worker under the Employment Rights Act 1996 and the Working Time Regulations 1998 and he therefore succeeded in his claim for a week's holiday pay.